Objectives / Rules

 - Eliminate numbers by marking them in Black.

-- Black squares can't touch horizontally or vertically (diagonally is ok).
+- Black squares can't touch horizontally or vertically, but diagonally is allowed.

-- Any White square can be reached from every other (i.e. they are connected).
+- Every White square can be reached from every other (i.e. they are connected).

 See the Walkthrough or Advanced Ideas below for extra tips and tricks.